How long will I need treatment?

 As a licensed medical provider, insurance companies will reimburse for many of my services.
 If you have insurance, I suggest that you contact your insurance carrier to find out what services are covered for out-of-network naturopathic physicians.

-I do not bill insurance directly, but ask that you pay in full at the time of service (cash, check or credit card).
-I will give you a coded invoice that can be submitted to your insurance for reimbursement.
+I do not bill insurance directly as it would significantly impede my ability to provide high quality, comprehensive care and to take time with my patient.
+I require payment in full at the time of service (cash, check or credit card).
+I will provide you with a coded invoice, upon request, that can be submitted to your insurance or Health or Flex Savings account representative for reimbursement.
 This generally works quite well for my patients and keeps my fees more affordable.
-Furthermore, self-pay ensures confidentiality of your records.
+A final consideration of my billing practices is that self-pay ensures confidentiality of your records.

 What if I have physical and mental health symptoms?
 Do I need to go to different doctors?

 My treatment approach is holistic and thus addresses both physical and mental health complaints.
 I often see digestive concerns, hormonal imbalances and sleep disturbances with psychiatric or mental-emotional distress.
 My treatments aim to address these and to rebalance and strengthen one’s constitution in the process.
 That said, there may be times when I will suggest and/or refer out for more specialized care and diagnostics.